Interviews | Oct 07, 2016 | Gabelli School of Business

 Have you ever been surprised by a finding in your own research?

 I think I need several more years to be surprised by my findings.
 But, I have found some interesting results.
-For example, in a recent paper published in Strategic Management Journal, my co-authors and I found that a firm faced with a major technological change may form a new alliance with another firm to cope with the change.
+For example, in a recent paper published in Strategic Management Journal, my co-authors and I found that when a firm is faced with a major technological change, that firm may form a new alliance with another firm to cope with the change.
 This action could, in turn, generate a cascading effect on the formation and termination of other alliances.
 We initially discounted the extent of this cascading effect, but the results showed that portfolios of alliances may be more complex than we usually think.
 Therefore, managers should be aware that alliance portfolios may have collective properties—decisions on the formation and termination of alliances require factoring in the overall properties of a portfolio.